CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - Implementing a Gateway for reading constants from a JSON file
 - Changing User IDs to be unique integer ID’s for easier sorting/management in the database

+Some things that we reworked:
+- Request and Response Models for requests between users and interactors
+- Interactors for our improved Requests and Responses

 After completing our specification, we turned our focus to implementing a Web Application.
 This involved:
 - Moving to and configuring Spring Boot
 - Implementing and configuring a database using PostgreSQL